Randy-Blancett/bashLibrary/README.md

 ## Versions
 ### 1.2.0
+### 17APR2023
 #### Features
  * Updated Documentation
  * Added ShUnit for testing / code quality
  * Added Ability to load properties (properties.sh)
+ * Add Feature to ensure User Exists
+ * Add Function to create a user if they don't exist.
+ * Added Defult option when asking for user input.

 ### 1.1.0
 ### 11NOV2021